Battle.net® end user License Agreement

 - The System must meet the specifications which Blizzard determines are required for the Beta Test.

-- Confidentiality: Certain Beta Tests may be determined by Blizzard to be Confidential.
-If a Beta Test is confidential, you will be informed of the confidential nature of the Beta Test in your invitation to participate in the Beta Test.
-During a confidential Beta Test, the existence of the Beta and all elements thereof is to be considered confidential.
-Accordingly, you agree to maintain secrecy associated with a confidential Beta Test until such time as Blizzard informs you that the Beta Test is no longer confidential.
+- Confidentiality: If Blizzard announces that a Beta Test is confidential, the Beta Test invitation you will receive will include a notice that states that the Beta Test is confidential.
+During a confidential Beta Test, the existence of the Beta Test and all elements thereof is to be kept confidential, and you agree to keep everything related to the Beta Test secret from everyone who is not participating in the Beta Test until Blizzard informs you that the Beta Test is no longer confidential.
 For purposes of example and not limitation, you agree that you will not disclose the following during a confidential Beta Test:

 - Information about the Beta Test, such as your role as a Beta Tester, the length of the Beta Test, the number of Beta Testers, how you became a Beta Tester, etc.

 - Beta Testing Real Money Features: Certain Games may have features that will allow you to purchase licenses to use digital items or services through the Game’s interface.
 If you purchase a license to use a digital item or service through the Game’s interface during a Beta Test, all purchases are subject to the Terms of Sale.
-Blizzard will not provide you with a refund for your purchase of a digital item or service, and items or services purchased during a Beta Test will not be transitioned to the retail release version of a Game in most instances.
-During your purchase of digital goods or services for real money during a Beta Test, Blizzard will provide you with information that explains what, if any, credit you would receive for your purchase after the Beta Test for that Game has concluded.
+Blizzard will not provide you with a refund for your purchase of a digital item or service, and in some cases, items or services purchased during a Beta Test may not transition to the retail release version of a Game.
+In those cases, Blizzard will provide you with information that explains what, if any, credit you would receive for your purchase of digital goods or services for real money during a Beta Test once after the Beta Test for that Game has concluded.

-- Feedback: During and after the Beta Test, Blizzard may provide you with an opportunity to provide Blizzard with comments, suggestions and impressions of the Beta by using tools to supply feedback and bug reports, internal websites and forums, and other methods.
-The Beta may also include a tool that will allow your computer system to forward system and driver information to Blizzard in the event of a crash.
+- Feedback: During and after the Beta Test, you may be provided with an opportunity to give Blizzard your comments, suggestions and impressions of the Game by using tools to supply feedback and bug reports, internal websites and forums, and other methods.
+The Game may also include a tool that will allow your computer system to forward system and driver information to Blizzard in the event of a crash.
 This tool will collect data from your computer system related to the crash, and allow you to forward a report to Blizzard via electronic mail.

 - Acknowledgments: You acknowledge that:

-- the Beta is a work in progress and may contain bugs which may cause loss of data and/or damage to your computer system;
+- the Game being Beta Tested is a work in progress and may contain bugs which may cause loss of data and/or damage to your computer system;

 - you have, or will, back-up your hard drive prior to installation of the Beta;